Vextryyn/Vextryyn-Mod-Manager/README.md

 **Extra note:** True Borderless will likely not be an option until there is something reliable for Wayland, I do not plan to do anything x11 since that will be going away in the near future.
 Debating on utilizng gamescope for advanced functions but unsure, there also seem to be some pretty universal solutions for hyperland, but I would rather a one approach works for all solution.
 Any recommendations are appreciated.

 ---
+**Requirements**
+ - Git

+ Arch
+  - pacman -S git

+ Debian/Ubuntu
+  - apt install git

+---
 ## **Current Feature Status**
-_Updated for 0.0.6a_
+_Updated for 0.0.7a_
 ### **Not Implemented Yet**
 - Custom speech bubbles
 - Berry watering colors(colors should work, I rarely do berry stuff, so I havent tested yet.
 I dont want to move it to partial until I've confirmed its working)
-- Discord Server(I just need to set up my docker bot again)
+- Discord Server

 ### **Partially Working**
 - **Login Screen Preview**